gth/ha_to_pi_via_mqtt/README.md

 # From dashboard to garage door
 <img width="383" height="65" alt="image" src="https://github.com/user-attachments/assets/7d74a77b-6139-4c4f-a431-845598427b45" />

-In the final configuration, you could use various methods to publish the required MQTT message - it could come from an automation script or directly from a dashboard button.
+Home Assistant supports many possible methods to publish an MQTT message.
+For example, an automation script could include it as part of a series of commands.
+A more simple example, shown below, involves publishing an MQTT message directly from a dashboard button.
-Adding the code below to a dashboard button [^1].
+Add the code below to one of your dashboard buttons [^1] -
 ```yaml
     tap_action:
       action: call-service